 Losing data sucks.
 Especially if you forget a copy of those photos you spent so much time editing on the airplane or at a coffee shop.
 Here are two ideas to cut down on DLDF (data loss due to forgetfulness).

 One of the reasons I love the Photofocus community is the chance to learn from each other.
-On our recent Google+ hangout… Levi Sim shared a great idea about putting velcro onto his hard drive.
+On … Levi Sim shared a great idea about putting velcro onto his hard drive.
 He sticks it onto the back of his laptop or the airplane seat to prevent forgetting it in the seatback pocket.

 I told Levi I thought this was a great idea.
 And then I one-upped him.